fluxtah/ask/README.md

 - **Set API Key**: Start by setting your OpenAI API key with `/set-key <api-key>`.
 - **Command Execution**: With the application running, `@coder generate me a ktor project` to interact with the coder assistant for generating a Ktor project.
 - **Ask Commands**: You can also invoke assistants using the `ask` command.
 For example, `ask @designer to create a logo`.

+### Ask Application Properties
+Ask stores property files and other data in a `.ask` directory in the user's home directory.
+This file persists properties such as openai API key and context data such as current thread and installed assistants.

 ### Development
 Development is done in the intellij environment using the gradle build system.